 The construction site of tomorrow is quieter, cleaner, and increasingly electric.
 From compact excavators to hybrid dozers, electric and hybrid machinery is moving from "experimental" to essential for equipment rental companies and construction firms aiming to meet sustainability mandates and lower operating costs.
+Electric construction equipment telematics tracks battery state of charge, charging cycles, and energy consumption rather than fuel levels and engine hours — requiring a fundamentally different approach to fleet management.

 However, managing a mixed fleet of diesel, hybrid, and electric assets introduces a new layer of complexity.
 You cannot manage an electric skid steer the same way you manage a diesel one.
 The fuel metrics are gone, replaced by kilowatts and charging cycles.
 The maintenance triggers have shifted from engine hours to battery health.